konsloiz/datetime/DOCUMENTATION.md

 > Solution

 A simple SpringBoot application was developed.
 The application includes one Rest Controller with two GET methods.
 The first one returns under /now a string of the local UTC datetime in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard format.
 The second one returns under /now/simple a sting of the local UTC datetime in a simpler format.
-Additionally, are included a simple test case to check the health status of the two endpoints and Swagger UI under swagger-ui/index.html for documentation purposes.
+Additionally, are included a simple test case to check the health status of the two endpoints and Swagger UI under swagger-ui/index.html for REST API documentation purposes.

 The application was then built into a jar file.
 Then a Dockerfile was created to containerize the service.
 Inside the Dockerfile the jar is copied, a non-root user is specified to run the image, port 8080 is exposed and in the end the entrypoint is set to start the app.